Research and innovation

 Professor Penny Jane Burke was awarded $80,660 from the Leslie Family Foundation - a collaboration between the Centre of Excellence for Equity in Higher Education (CEEHE), the Wollotuka Institute and the Gomeroi Gaaynggal Centre - for the research project, Wiser Women: Educational Aspirations and Participation of Indigenous Women of Reproductive Age in Regional, Rural and Remote Communities.
 Professor Burke also received a grant from the NCSEHE for her research project, Belonging and Equity in Higher Education: Developing Inclusive Approaches.

-Dr Anna Bennett, Centre for English Language and Foundation Studies, received a grant from the Commonwealth Department of Education’s Higher Education Priority Pool (HEPP) valued at $205,262 as part of the Critical Interventions Framework.
+Dr Anna Bennett, Pathways and Academic Learning Support Centre, received a grant from the Commonwealth Department of Education’s Higher Education Priority Pool (HEPP) valued at $205,262 as part of the Critical Interventions Framework.

 Building strong partnerships with industry, business and government